javalin/website/pages/docs.md

 helpful debug messages while running Javalin.

 ### Asynchronous requests
-Javalin 1.6.0 introduced future results.
 While the default threadpool (200 threads) is enough for most use cases, sometimes slow operations should be run asynchronously.
 Luckily it's very easy in Javalin, just pass a `CompletableFuture` to `ctx.result()`: